Day Trip To Modrič Cave In Rovanjska, Croatia

 Modric Cave – Medusa

-Marijan asks that if anyone in the group is a politician or used car salesman, please keep left, stay clear of the anvil and continue to the next chamber.
+Marijan asks that if anyone in the group is a politician or used car sales clerk, please keep left, stay clear of the anvil, and continue to the next chamber.
 I’m neither of those.
 However, I have told the odd white lie.
 I thought I’d give it a go anyway and see what the outcome was.
-Let’s just say that I typed this post with one hand.
+Let’s say that I typed this post with one hand.
 Ouch!

 Modric Cave - Me about to be struck by the Anvil of Honesty.